It’s time to take ownership of mental health and wellbeing!

 We all have mental health.
 We fluctuate between thriving, functioning, struggling and being ill.

-Our research (2017) identified that 1 in 3 event professionals will suffer from a period of mental ill health at some point in their careers, so it’s hugely important that we unite as an industry to make tangible change that is backed by the messaging, vision and values of #EventWell, and we can all do this by working through the ‘EventWell Five Step Plan’.
+Our research (2017) identified that 1 in 3 event professionals will suffer from a period of mental ill health each year, so it’s hugely important that we unite as an industry to make tangible change that is backed by the messaging, vision and values of #EventWell, and we can all do this by working through the ‘EventWell Five Step Plan’.

 People with mental ill health, including common conditions and severe mental illness, can – with the right support – thrive at work.